osmandapp/web/main/docs/user/navigation/auto-car.md

 - Android Auto uses the first [OsmAnd Driving profile](#profile-first) in the Profiles list for navigation.
 Set the preferred profile to first, except for the *Browse map* profile, it is not read by Android Auto.
 To do this, go to OsmAnd *Menu → Settings → App profiles → Edit profile list* → move your [**Driving**](#profile-first) profile to the first place or after the *Browse map* profile.

 - It is important to remember that Android Auto is a data-intensive application, including mobile data, and the quality of the system may depend on the quality of your connection and the speed of your Internet access.

 ![Android Auto](@site/static/img/navigation/auto-car/android_auto_start_navigation.png)

-###  Profile first
+### Profile First

 You cannot select a profile directly in *Android Auto* on the vehicle screen.
 If you already have a profile selected on your device that corresponds to the type of vehicle, such as *Driving*, *Truck*, *Car*, *Motorcycle*, *Moped*, **the app will automatically activate** the appropriate profile when you connect to Android Auto.
 For example, if you have a *Truck* profile as selected and your device connects to *Android Auto*, the app will activate that profile.